Bablu-yadav-coder/Chatbot/README.md

 This is a chatbot,
 Created by Bablu yadav.

-In this project we can chat with chatbot and ask any query
+In this chatbot we can chat with chatbot and ask any query.

-To create thi project we use html css and javascript and setup response With API_KEY
+To create this project we use html css and javascript and setup response With API_KEY.